iamujjwalgupta/Data-Science-Projects/README.md

 # Data-Science-Projects
-These are beginner projects for my data science learning path.
+These are beginner projects for my data science learning path

 Below are the datasets used for different projects